Wilmington Youth Center for Inspiration, Recreation and Education (WIRE)

-Young Parent Support – New Hanover County
+Young Parent Support

-The Young Parent Support Program is a two-tiered system of support for young parents ages 14 to 24 living in New Hanover County.
+The Young Parent Support Program is a two-tiered system of support for young parents ages 13 to 24 living in New Hanover and Pender Counties.
 Tier One utilizes the Partners for a Healthy Baby home visiting curriculum designed for pregnant and parenting young parents.
 Program participants will be matched with a home visitor who will complete at least five visits with the young parent and family.
 Each visit will provide support in the areas of family development, maternal and family health, preparing and caring for baby, and child development.
 The goal is to provide layered supports to help the young parent through all stages of pregnancy and early childhood.